Shrijanaki/Shrijanaki/README.md

  - SQL
  - Tableau
  - C

 I have created repositories for each and you'll find folders with my personal projects and also the projects that i did through the guidance and walkthrough videos.
 You can also checkout the folders based on the topics I was working on!

-I'm currently exploring and trying out the projects that come my way on tpoics that interest me!
+I'm currently exploring and trying out the projects that come my way on topics that interest me!

 Contact me: